Tenant Damage versus Regular Wear and Tear

 Defining Wear and Tear

 All rental units will suffer some degree of deterioration, even if the tenants do their best to prevent damage.
-This type of wear and tear would have occurred with or without the tenant occupying the property.
+According to Hawkeye Management this type of wear and tear would have occurred with or without the tenant occupying the property.
 Even the most durable materials will degrade over time and need to be replaced.
 Moreover, things like the kitchen faucet will break down due to regular usage – you cannot fault that.

 You will notice more cases of wear and tear the longer a renter occupies a unit.
 Wear and tear occurs due to natural changes in the property and not due to the tenant being reckless.
 It would be unfair to hold the tenant responsible for changes they didn’t cause.